-- The Public setting allows anyone on NHSmail to join the team and any content loaded into that team, for example any files / documents, will be searchable and viewable in SharePoint by anyone on the NHSmail platform – this is not just restricted to your organisation
+- The Public setting allows anyone on the NHSmail tenant to view any content within the selected team/site.
+Any files / documents / recordings, will be searchable and viewable across the NHSmail platform – this is not just restricted to your organisation

 Checking settings and your responsibility

-Under Privacy, ensure it is set to Private, unless you have a reason for anyone in NHSmail to have full access to it.
-Private setting should always be applied if you are working on documents containing personal data of patients, staff, or others.
+Content should always be set to private unless you have a reason for anyone in NHSmail to have full access to it.
+The private setting should always be applied if you are working on documents containing personal data of patients, staff, or others.

-Contact your data protection team if you are in any doubt about what you can publicly share.
-Such reason would never be appropriate if personal data of patients, staff or others is or may be made available.
-In such case the “Private” setting should always be applied.
+Contact your data protection team if you are in any doubt about O365 privacy settings.
+It would never be appropriate to publicly share such information as personal data of patients, staff or others.

-Some other Microsoft components also have a ‘Public’ setting.
-When set to public this will share to all 1.6 million NHSmail users who can then view and edit the content.
-It is very unlikely that you will ever want to share anything as ‘Public’.
-You should never allow personal data of patients, staff, or others to be made available through using the “Public” setting.
-If there is any potential risk, you should not share anything as “Public”.
+Other Microsoft components also have a public setting.
+When set to public this will share to all NHSmail users who can then view and edit the content.
+It is very unlikely that you will ever want to share anything as public.
+You should never allow personal data of patients, staff, or others to be made available through using the public setting.
+If there is any potential risk, you should not share anything as public.